 Identity: Rapid changes in social norms, particularly around questions of identity – race, gender, sexuality – are disrupting political conventions and power relations.
 Meanwhile, nationalism as a source of identity is resurgent.
 How can these trends be forces for progress rather than conflict?

 Trust and integrity: Among the younger generations and beyond, there is growing dissatisfaction with ‘the establishment’.
 Trust in the elite is at an all-time low.
 What can young people do, both within and outside government, to ensure more accountability and greater integrity?

-Throughout, we will ask the question ‘inside or outside?’ – should the young and the dissatisfied seek to change things from within by entering established institutions, or to drive change through external activism and building new institutions and networks?
+Throughout, we ask the question ‘inside or outside?’ – should the young and the dissatisfied seek to change things from within by entering established institutions, or to drive change through external activism and building new institutions and networks?
 How do these approaches relate to each other, and to the career trajectories of the next generation of public leaders?